AutoTrader-MM/road-to-quant/README.md

 5. have a routine and keep it.

 learning how to learn:
+1. Rewrite notes from books, articles, exercises, slides and create questions into flashcards, like quizlet.com / Anki / memrise / supermemo
-1. how to use Anki: https://leananki.com/how-to-use-anki-tutorial/
+2. how to use Anki: https://leananki.com/how-to-use-anki-tutorial/
+3. learning how to learn coursera course
+4. ultralearning by Scott Young